beamable/Multiplayer_TBF_Sample_Project/README.md

 * **Included**: This project includes the Beamable SDK for Unity
 * **Version**: The latest public release as of each GIT commit

-# Details: Microservices ABC Sample Project
+# Details: Multiplayer TBF Sample Project
 ![Logo](client/Assets/Art/Textures/TBD.png)

 ### What is TBD?